 - Make a brief statement of purpose on their road safety goals.

-- Commit to take at least one of the seven Challenge Actions.
+- Commit to take at least one of the following seven Challenge Actions.

 - Host a transportation safety roundtable with safety stakeholders from all corners of the community – emergency response, healthcare, transit, policymakers, real estate, non-profit groups, and community members, and others – to better understand and address safety needs.